 Last year it was layer, after layer of texture and pattern!
 This year texture takes a whole new meaning with fringes.
 Oh, yeees!
 They’re back and with a bite adding a sophisticated twist to the meaning of texture.
 Whether you love them or hate them makes hardly any difference, because you’ll run into them all the time and they won’t get unnoticed.
 Velvet is still everywhere, especially in poufs with fringes at the bottom.
 (You may want to store your tanned leather ottomans for a while).
 A French flair is taking over the design world…

 Soft neutrals are staying for a while.
 However, vibrant, bold colors like red and yellow are gaining ground and popularity.
 After all pops of color add on an eclectic attribute.
 Color always has the strongest impact – so never underestimate it!
 Interiors based on a moody color palette with organic elements are gaining fast, more momentum and popularity.
+Therefore, it would be fair to say that the 2018 design trends are more colorful than last year.

 Copper was a great match with blush pink.
 But brass is a great match for anything!
 So, don’t be surprised to see bolder brass details in the near future.
 Now, don’t go throwing away any decor with copper accent.
 Instead, blend them in with the brass ones for an even more sophisticated outcome.